There’s something about the summer that begs you to rejuvenate.

-Do practices at night never end well?
+- Do practices at night never end well?

-	- Do you have spurts of long practices followed by a week or two of no practice at all?
+- Do you have infrequent spurts of long practices followed by a week or two of no practice at all?

 Chances are, something needs to change soon.
 This is the case for most families and music students.

 This may take some time.
 That’s ok.
 Try out different ways to practice, different times of the day to practice, different ways to warm-up for practice.
 They won’t all be winners.
 But if you find new ways to start practicing regularly now, it won’t be as hard to keep up the good habits when the school projects flare up and the extracurriculars fill up your calendar.

 7. Play something new

 The same old, same old pieces can get played out (pun intended).

 And if your child is starting to get serious about music, this is definitely the case for your young musician.

-	Sometimes you need a refreshing piece of music that’s completely different to remember why you love playing.
+Sometimes a young musicians needs a refreshing piece of music that’s completely different to remember why they love playing.

 Ask your teacher to recommend a new piece to listen to or play.
 If your child is interested in fiddling, ask them for a book to get started with or an artist to check out online.
 Listen to a jazz quartet.
 Break out some musicals and listen to the way the voices and instruments come together with the storyline.